 Highlights: Adaptable, Brave, Docile

-Originally developed in the 1970s by David Leavitt, the Olde English Bulldogge was meant to be a throwback to the 18th century Bulldog.
-Leavitt wanted to breed a Bulldog that retained the looks, health and athleticism of the old bulldogs.
+Originally bred in the 1970s by David Leavitt, the Olde English Bulldogge was meant to be a throwback to the 18th century Bulldog.
+Leavitt wanted a Bulldog that retained the looks, health and athleticism of the old bulldogs.

-Leavitt began to crossbreed the English Bulldog with the Bullmastiff, the American Pit Bull Terrier and American Bulldog.
-The result provided an athletic bulldog that had all the physical qualities of the past bull-baiting dogs, but a sweet temperament.
+Leavitt began to crossbreed the English Bulldog with the Bullmastiff, the American Pit Bull Terrier, and the American Bulldog.
+The result provided an athletic bulldog that had all the physical traits of the past bull-baiting dogs, but a sweet temperament.

 In order to distinguish his line from others, Leavitt called his dogs the “Leavitt Bulldogs.”
 Though they were often misspelled as “bulldogges.”
 However, when the UKC finally recognized these dogs in 2014, they officially named them Olde English Bulldogges.

-Given the many parent breeds of the Olde English Bulldogge, you can probably already guess the temperament of these dogs.
-Bulldogges were courageous, confident and proud dogs.
+Given the many parents of the Olde English Bulldogge, you can probably already guess the temperament of these dogs.
+Bulldogges are brave, confident and proud dogs.
 But in the home, they still retained the friendliness of modern bulldogs.

 It’s worth noting that they’re highly protective of the family, making them some of the top guard dogs among the bulldog-types.
 They’re fearless dogs and won’t back down to any intruder that approached the owner’s property.